arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Chart Widget](assets/widget-chart.png)

 The chart widget is great for data analytics.
-It is used to track real time data, as well as tracking historical data.
+It's used to track real-time data, and track historical data.
 This widget can for example be used to track temperature changes, energy consumption and other sensor values.
 A chart widget can only be linked to one variable at a time.

 An example of how it is used in a sketch: